Revolution Events Ltd – Terms & Conditions

 The Contract creates a Licence to participate at the Event and not a tenancy.
-The Contract is personal to the Participant and the Participant must not assign, transfer, part with, share or sub-let the whole or any part of the Booth or space allotted unless with prior written permission of the organisers.
+The Contract is personal to the Participant and the Participant must not assign, transfer, part with, share or sub-let the whole or any part of their participation unless with prior written permission of the organisers.

 3. Participation Cost

-The cost of space includes only the Booth fittings specifically included in the Application/Contract.
-The Participant has full responsibility for all other Booth fittings and fixtures and must confirm to the Booth fitting regulations.
+For exhibition space, the Participant has full responsibility for all other Booth fittings and fixtures and must confirm to the Booth fitting regulations.

 The Organisers’ permission must be obtained at the time of contracting for the construction of double-decker / multi-storey Booths.
 Drawings of the Booth must be submitted to the Organisers in accordance with paras 14 and 15B(v) so that the premium for the extra area can be calculated at 50% of standard charge and the approval of the Authorities obtained.
 Value Added Tax or other sales taxes shall, where appropriate, be payable at the prevailing rate on all sums due to the Organisers.

 The Participant shall pay the Contract Price to the Organisers as to both amounts and times for payment as stated in the Application/Contract, unless the application is made within three months of the opening of the Event when full payment will be due with the application.
 The Organisers nevertheless reserve the right at their absolute discretion to accept or reject a Participant’s Application for to participate at the Event not withstanding non-payment at that time of the part Contract Price then due.
 Non-payment of any part of the contract Price or of any other sums properly due from the Participant to the Organisers will give the Organisers all or any of the following rights, which are in addition to any other rights the Organiser may have: –